RegoRekt/nullify-archive/README.md

 # nullify-archive
-this is NOT a bookmarklet. you have to paste this into the console for it to work.
+this was an archive for nullify, the code in it no longer works. the code is still here for anyone who wants to edit it, it only works when pasted into the console of the I-Ready website.